RonaldAllanRivera/file-converter/README.md

 - If the UI freezes, ensure you have not forcibly closed the window while a conversion is ongoing; the app runs conversions in a background thread to keep the UI responsive.

 ## Project Structure
-- `main.py`: Tkinter GUI with batch controls and logging
+- `main.py`: Tkinter GUI with batch controls, mode selector, and logging
-- `converter.py`: MP4 → GIF conversion logic using FFmpeg
+- `converter.py`: Converters for MP4 → GIF (FFmpeg) and WEBP/ICO → PNG
 - Default destination: `E:\\Sites\\<YYYY-MM-DD>` (created on first run)

 ---